 - Place, carve, and adjust Class I, II and Class V supragingival amalgam or glass ionomer restorations with hand instruments or a slow-speed handpiece;

 - Place, contour, and adjust Class I, II and Class V supragingival composite restorations where the margins are entirely within the enamel with hand instruments or a slow-speed handpiece.

 A registered dental assistant may provide anesthesia assistance under the direct supervision of a dentist authorized to provide moderate sedation, once the applicant successfully completes the following:

 - Board-approved dental anesthesia assistant education and training course;

 - Completion of a training in intravenous access or phlebotomy;

 - Has proof of current BLS or ACLS or PALS;

 - Provides proof of a general anesthesia permit issued to the OMFS who will be supervising the anesthesia assistant’s services.

-A registered dental assistant or a registered dental hygienist who has a Class I Dental Anesthesia Assistant Permit, may provide the following duties under contiguous supervision of a dentist authorized to provide moderate sedation:
+A registered dental assistant or a registered dental hygienist authorized by permit, may provide the following duties under contiguous supervision of a dentist authorized to provide moderate sedation: